secar600/secar-documents/source/vacuum_system.rst

 - Wait till they spin down to zero and their speed reduces to 0 Hz.
 - Once the turbo pumps are at 0 Hz, close the manual roughing valve(s) to the scroll pump(s) for the section to be vented.
 - The roughing pump(s) can be left ON.
-- If dry nitrogen is available for that section (this is the case for a large portion of the SECAR beamline):
+- [Fernando: shouldn't we specify which sections are vented with dry nitrogen and which not?
+Why not all?]
+If dry nitrogen is available for that section (this is the case for a large portion of the SECAR beamline):

     - Hook up the regulator shown in :numref:`nitrogen_vent_line` to the laboratory dry nitrogen supply line.
     - Remove the rubber cork attached to the vent valve of the beamline section that is going to be vented.